chourave/mimolette/README.md

 great fan of reuse by cut and paste, and so I decided to give it a home on Clojars,  added ClojureScript support, and broke the macro down into simpler components, and thus Mimolette was born.

+I would like to thank Kenny and Timothy for their feedback and helping me piece together this history.

 ## License
 Distributed under the [MIT license](LICENSE.txt).